 Take the First Step

 Detox isn’t meant to replace a treatment plan, but it can be an essential first step towards recovering from addiction.
 A person’s best chance for complete recovery is to follow up detox with beginning a treatment program.
-If you are in the Memphis, TN area and you have questions about detox, call 901-403-7925 today.
+If you have any questions or concerns about detoxing please don’t hesitate to call us at 901-403-7925 today.